 No. 2 Computer running Microsoft Windows

-Your computer must be running Microsoft Windows 10 version 1909 or Windows 11.
+Your computer or virtual machine must be running Microsoft Windows 10 version 1909 or Windows 11.
 Also, Windows Server 2016, 2019 and 2022 are supported.
 The reason for that are the requirements of Microsoft Visual Studio.

 No. 3 Basic knowledge of the Linux terminal

-You will need the basic knowledge of the Linux command line.
+You will need basic knowledge of Linux command line.